CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

  * Perform the first three steps in the section "Dealing with regressions within a stable and longterm kernel line" above.

- * Search the Linux kernel version control system for the change that fixed the issue in mainline, as its commit message might tell you if the fix is scheduled for backporting already.
+ * Search the CQX96 kernel version control system for the change that fixed the issue in mainline, as its commit message might tell you if the fix is scheduled for backporting already.
 If you don't find anything that way, search the appropriate mailing lists for posts that discuss such an issue